RAMP: A Benchmark for Evaluating Robotic Assembly Manipulation and Planning: Introduction

-In this paper we present the Robotic Assembly Manipulation and Planning (RAMP) benchmark.
-Situated in the space of offsite construction tasks, it is designed to mitigate the common pitfalls in robotics benchmarks mentioned above.
-Specifically, it is designed to be challenge-driven, accessible and open-ended. \textbf{Challenge-Driven.} RAMP closely mimics offsite construction challenges.
-It presents three categories of assemblies (\emph{easy}, \emph{medium}, and \emph{hard}) along with an evaluation protocol that reflects the need for repeatable and fast assembly of parts as well as metrics that promote speed and completeness. \textbf{Accessible.} RAMP consists of 3D printed parts and extruded aluminium profiles (see Fig.~\ref{fig:teaser}, top), both widely available materials.
-The part designs and detailed instructions are open-source and publicly available at \url{https://sites.google.com/oxfordrobotics.institute/ramp/create-your-own}.
+\textbf{Accessible.} RAMP consists of 3D printed parts and extruded aluminium profiles (see Fig.~\ref{fig:teaser}, top), materials that are widely available.
+The part designs and detailed instructions are open-source and publicly available at the benchmark website\footnote{\url{https://sites.google.com/oxfordrobotics.institute/ramp/create-your-own}}.
 In addition, RAMP distributes with an accurate simulation environment in Nvidia Isaac~\cite{IsaacDeveloper} that mirrors the real-world setup.
-In order to enable researchers to focus on individual sub-tasks if desired, RAMP components have been instrumented to simplify scene perception.
-Similarly, rudimentary baseline methods have been implemented both in simulation and for the real-world setup for researchers either to build upon or to use as substrate in conjunction with their own sub-task solutions.
+To enable researchers to focus on individual sub-tasks if desired, RAMP components have been instrumented to simplify scene perception.
+Similarly, a baseline method has been implemented both in simulation and the real-world for researchers either to build upon or to use as substrate in conjunction with their own sub-task solutions.

-\textbf{Open-Ended.} While RAMP provides a number of goal configurations to work with, the parts can be configured in a variety of ways.
-Entirely new parts can be readily created to broaden the spectrum of reachable configurations (e.g. by creating 3D structures).
-While the parts have been designed such that goal configurations are achievable when using only a single arm, the RAMP benchmark readily lends itself to more complex setups such as dual-arm manipulation.
-In the future, we envision extensions also requiring tactile sensing and manipulation.
-Our vision for RAMP is to grow into a community-driven effort which evolves as capability matures.
+\textbf{Open-Ended.} While RAMP provides a number of goal configurations to work with, the parts can be used to create many other configurations.
+Entirely new parts can be readily created to broaden the spectrum of reachable configurations.
+While the parts have been designed such that goal configurations are achievable using a single arm, the RAMP benchmark readily lends itself to more complex setups such as dual-arm manipulation.
+In the future, we envision extensions also requiring tactile sensing and deformable object manipulation.
+Our vision is for RAMP to grow into a community-driven effort which evolves as capability matures.

 In the following sections we review previously proposed robotic manipulation benchmarks (Sec.~\ref{sec:related-work}), explore the proposed RAMP benchmark (Sec.~\ref{sec:benchmark}), review the implementation and performance of our baseline approach (Sec.~\ref{section:baseline}) and present directions the benchmark could expand into (Sec.~\ref{sec:future}).